bas080/flags/readme.txt

 * redifined craft for white flag
 * added crafts for coloured flags.
 * only contains hues
+* improved textures by using "shades" on flag

 0.2
 * coloured flags using unified dyes